Migrating from Docker Compose

 - ./requirements.txt:/tmp/requirements.txt

-Prefer volumes for fast-changing source code and x-enroot.prepare.commands for slower-changing dependencies.
+Prefer volumes for fast-changing source code and x-runtime.prepare.commands for slower-changing dependencies. x-enroot.prepare remains accepted as a Pyxis/Enroot compatibility spelling, but new specs should use x-runtime.prepare.

 Health checks vs readiness